 - Vegan chocolate frosting

 - Drizzling this cake with some vegan chocolate ganache would be stunning

 If you love easy vegan cakes, you’ll want to try these for sure!

 - 1 teaspoon baking soda

 - ½ teaspoon salt

-- Heat your oven to 350F and spray a square baking pan with vegetable spray.
+- Preheat oven to 350°F and spray a 9-inch square baking pan with vegetable spray.

 - Pour the cake batter into the prepared baking pan.
-Bake for 20-25 minutes, until a toothpick inserted into the center of the cake comes out clean.
-When it's ready, remove the cake from the oven and set aside to cool completely before adding the frosting.
+Bake for 30–35 minutes, until a toothpick inserted into the center of the cake comes out clean.
+When it's ready, remove the cake from the oven and set aside to cool completely before frosting.

-- Place the margarine and vegan cream cheese in a bowl and use a mixer to blend until light and fluffy.
-Add the powdered sugar, orange extract, orange zest, turmeric and the cooled orange sauce from Step #1.
-Continue beating this mixture with the mixer until you reach the desired consistency.
-If it's a little too soft, you may need to refrigerate it before spreading it on top of the cake.
+- Place the butter and vegan cream cheese in a bowl and use a mixer to blend until light and fluffy.
+Add the powdered sugar, orange extract, orange zest, and turmeric.
+Continue beating with the mixer until a nice, fluffy consistency is reached.
+If it's a little too soft, add a little more powdered sugar.
+If it's too thick, add a teaspoon of plant-based milk.

 - Once the cake has cooled and the icing is ready, slather a thick layer of frosting on the cake.
-Prepare the Orange Sugar Crystals by combing one-half cup of sugar with 1 drop of red and 2 drops of yellow food coloring.
+Prepare the Orange Sugar Crystals by combing one-half cup of sugar with food coloring.
 Stir until well combined and sprinkle this over the top of the cake.